-Prerequisite: ENGL 120 with a grade of "C" or better or equivalent
+Prerequisite: ENGL 120 or equivalent with a grade of "C" or better or "CR"

 Designed to develop critical thinking, reading and writing skills beyond the level achieved in ENGL 120.
 Focuses on the development of logical reasoning and analytical and argumentative writing skills.